tiptronic/hammerlinks/Readme.md

 --

-Now drag the jQuery Library from the 'js' folder from 'myProject' to the terminal window.
+Now drag the jQuery Library from the 'js' folder from 'common' to the terminal window.
 It should look like this:

 ```
 $ ln -s /Users/andy/hammertest/common/js/jquery-1.8.3.min.js